c4arl0s/ProjectNoStoryboardOnlyXIB-ObjectiveC/README.md

     // Dispose of any resources that can be recreated.
 }

-/*
-#pragma mark - Navigation
-// In a storyboard-based application, you will often want to do a little preparation before navigation
-- (void)prepareForSegue:(UIStoryboardSegue *)segue sender:(id)sender {
-    // Get the new view controller using [segue destinationViewController].
-    // Pass the selected object to the new view controller.
-}
-*/
 - (IBAction)presentNewViewButtonTapped:(id)sender {
     NextViewController *nextViewController = [[NextViewController alloc] initWithNibName:@"NextViewController" bundle:nil];
     [self presentViewController:nextViewController animated:YES completion:nil];